jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.6.7 (2023/02/02) =
+* Fix: Create Post has an issue in Single Generate mode.
+* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
+And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 0.6.6 (2023/02/01) =
 * Add: Templates in the Playground are now editable.
 * Fix: Avoid the content-aware to take too many tokens.
 * Update: Many little enhancements in the UI elements.
 * Update: Handles timeouts better.
 More and more buttons will display the time elapsed.
-* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
-And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 0.6.2 (2023/01/31) =
 * Add: The Post Bulk Generate feature is now working nicely.